 An herbologist is sometimes confused with the specialized scientific branch of herbology that includes the herbalist who practices using herbs scientifically, both empirically and theoretically, as medicinal remedies for health and healing.

 As an example of the difference between an herbologist and herbalist: a prudent herbalist doesn't use inedible toxic and/or intoxicating plants as herbal remedies, rather the study of herbology by the herbologist discovers which inedible toxic and/or intoxicating plants shouldn't be used for health and healing.
-An herbologist may know how toxic and intoxicating plants are used for recreation.
+An herbologist may know how toxic and intoxicating plants are used for spiritual purposes, ritual use, or in recreational activities.

 Scroll and Click Buttons Below to Navigate Handbook